mlswg/mls-protocol/draft-ietf-mls-protocol.md

     a PSK can be used to reboot the group with the desired parameters.

-  - Recovery: If the group state of one or more members of the group deviates from the rest, they can be re-added to the group securely.
+  - Recovery: If the group state of one or more members of the group deviates from the rest, they can be re-added to the group such that participants who were group members at the time of deviation and are still in the group can verify that the added member was previously in the group.

   - Branching: A PSK may be used to bootstrap a subset of current group members into a new group.
 This applies if a subset of current group